TwilightZebby/TwiLite/README.md

 ## Role Menus
 > [!NOTE]
-> The Role Menu management Commands can only be used within Servers, meaning TwiLite has to be added to the Server in question in order for its Role Menu Commands to function.
+> Role Menus can only be used within the Server App context.

 Create self-assignable Role Menus for your Server Members to use.